The Light Is Coming

-"The Light Is Coming" (stylized in all lowercase) is a song by American singer Ariana Grande, featuring American rapper Nicki Minaj, released on June 20, 2018 as a promotional single of Grande's fourth studio album Sweetener.
-Nicki Minaj wrote her intro while Ariana Grande co-wrote the song with its producer Pharrell Williams.
+"The Light Is Coming" is a song by the American singer Ariana Grande featuring rapper Nicki Minaj, released on June 20, 2018, as a promotional single of Grande's fourth studio album Sweetener.
+Minaj wrote her own intro while Grande co-wrote the majority of the song with its producer Pharrell Williams.
 The track debuted at number 95 and peaked at number 89 on the US Billboard Hot 100.

 Release

 On May 27, 2018, Ariana Grande teased "The Light Is Coming" with a 21-second clip on her Instagram page.
 On June 2, she debuted a preview of the song at Wango Tango, announcing that the song would be released on June 20, 2018, along with the pre-order of Sweetener.

 Composition and lyrics

 The song runs for three minutes and forty-eight seconds.
 It is a new wave and dance track with influences of R&B and hip hop.
 The sound is backed by Grande's vocals, singing, "The light is coming to give back everything the darkness stole".
 The song contains a "jittery beat" that is used with quick drums and synths.
 The song samples a CNN archive clip of a man named Craig Miller who is shouting at former senator Arlen Specter at a town hall meeting in Pennsylvania in 2009 concerning healthcare ("You wouldn't let anybody speak for this and instead!").
-Pharrell Williams has prominently used the sample in other songs he has produced, including N.E.R.D and Rihanna's "Lemon" and Usher's "Twisted".
+Pharrell Williams has prominently used the sample in other songs he has produced, including N.E.R.D, Rihanna's "Lemon", and Usher's "Twisted".

 Grande's vocals span one octave, from G3 to G4.